djessich/lambda4j/lambda4j-doc/composition_method.md

-# Composition Methods
+# Composition Method

-With Lambda4j you can compose functional interfaces together, which is called composition.
-Lambda4j thereby provides either *compose* or *andThen* method in each functional interface.
+Functional interfaces can be composed together which is called composition.
+For that you can use either *compose* or *andThen* method which are available in each functional interface.
 In addition to this, if the functional interface is a primitive one, there are also primitive mapping composition methods available.
-Below you will find some more information on composition methods proided by Lambda4j.
+Below you will find some more information on composition methods.

 ## compose